Skip advert

 The BMW iX1’s range and fast-charging may not be class-leading, but both should be sufficient for the majority of buyers

-From launch, the BMW iX1’s 67kWh battery enabled a maximum driving range of between 259 and 270 miles, but the brand introduced an eDrive20 model with an improved official range of 296 miles to go on sale from November 2023.
-This higher figure puts the eDrive20 ahead of the Mercedes EQA and just about on par with the entry-level Volvo XC40 Recharge – higher spec variants are still able to travel much further than the iX1, however.
-It’s pretty good and should be plenty for most people, but long-distance drivers might be better served by the Kia EV6 or Skoda Enyaq iV.
+From launch, the BMW iX1’s 67kWh battery enabled a maximum driving range of between 259 and 270 miles, but the brand introduced an eDrive20 model with an improved official range of up to 288 miles from late 2023.
+This higher figure puts the eDrive20 on par with the entry-level Volvo EX40 – higher spec variants are still able to travel much further than the iX1.
+The BMW’s range should be plenty for most people, but long-distance drivers might be better served by the Kia EV6 or Skoda Enyaq.
+The Tesla Model Y Long Range RWD has a 373-mile range figure.

 The 130kW charging capability is on a par with the likes of the Enyaq and the Volkswagen ID.4, albeit a bit short of the figures achievable on the EV6 or Hyundai Ioniq 5.
 A top-up from 10-80% charge takes just under half an hour, while a home wallbox will fully charge the battery overnight.